 Laura Troiani, who only cried for herself, now presents herself as an abused wife and has fully embraced that role.
 While there was no testimony or evidence presented to suggest that she was ever abused by Carlo Troiani, she has continued to assassinate his character even while he has been dead for over 35 years.

 And just like the Marines who she was able to persuade and manipulate, she successfully convinced the Governor of California that she was “a damsel in distress” (her words) and to commute her life sentence, declaring her “rehabilitated.”

-Laura Ann Troiani was denied parole on January 22, 2021, based on her lack of insight, minimization of her role in the crime, and denial of certain aspects of the crime.
+The panel was not persuaded and manipulated, as were her co-conspirators.
+She was denied parole based on her lack of insight, minimization of her role in the crime, and denial of certain aspects of the crime.
 She will not be eligible for parole for another three years, although she may petition the parole board for advancement of hearing.

 Kristi S. Hawthorne, historiesandmysteries.blog “Unfaithful, The Murder of Staff Sergeant Carlo Troiani”, 2020.
 Unauthorized use and/or duplication of this material without express consent and written permission from the author and owner is strictly prohibited.
 Links may be used, provided that full and clear credit is given to the author Kristi S. Hawthorne and historiesandmysteries.blog “Unfaithful, The Murder of Staff Sergeant Carlo Troiani”, with appropriate and specific direction to the original content.

 On a quiet morning on an isolated beach, a double homicide was committed north of Oceanside that shook all of Southern California.
 On September 10, 1895, the bodies of Harriet Stiles and John D. Borden were discovered by Harriet’s husband, Leroy Stiles.
 They had both been shot twice, and each in the face.
 There appeared to be no motive and the two were unarmed and defenseless.